Code of Ethics & Conduct

 Sports coaches inevitably gather a great deal of personal

-information about performers in the course of a working relationship.
+information about performers during a working relationship.
 Coach and

-performer must reach agreement about what is to be regarded as confidential
+performer must agree on what is to be regarded as confidential

 information (i.e. not divulged to a third party without the express approval of